BishrGhalil/rns/README.md

 ```
 pip install inquirer
 ```
-clone the repo and run the script.
+clone the repo and make a symbolic link to the script.
 ```bash
 git clone https://github.com/BishrGhalil/subman
 cd subman